nmcguinness/2025_DS1_JDBC_SQLite_Connect/README.md

 2. **Create a New Project**
    - Click on "File" > "New Project" (or use Ctrl+Shift+N)
    - In the Categories panel, select "Java"
-   - In the Projects panel, select "Java with Maven" (as Java Application is not available)
+   - In the Projects panel, select "Java with Maven" (if Java Application is not available)
    - Click "Next"

 3. **Configure Maven Project**
-   - Enter a Project Name (e.g., "SQLiteJDBCProject")
+   - Enter a Project Name (e.g., "DBS1_GCA_Stage3")
-   - Set the Group ID (e.g., "com.yourdomain")
+   - Set the Group ID (e.g., "com.dbs1")
    - Set the Version (leave as default "1.0-SNAPSHOT")
    - Choose a Project Location (where you want to save the project)
    - Click "Next"